harshithva/pothigpt/README.md

 - Make sure to add your own OpenRouter API key
 - The demo user is for testing purposes
 - Change NEXTAUTH_SECRET in production
-- Database is already configured with Prisma Cloud
+- Update DATABASE_URL with your MongoDB connection string
 - All Neopop components are customized for the project

 ---